 Greg Phillips has over 40 years of aviation experience.
-He has been involved in designing general viation and military aircraft and has 20 years experience in aircraft accident investigation, accident prevention, liaison with domestic and international governmental agencies, aircraft and component manufacturers, airports, and aircraft operators.
+He has been involved in designing general aviation and military aircraft.
+He has 20 years of experience in aircraft accident investigation, accident prevention, and liaison with domestic and international governmental agencies, aircraft and component manufacturers, airports, and aircraft operators.

-Greg consults with Willis Towers Watson (a major international insurance brokerage) as a National Aviation Safety Consultant and acts as an aviation safety and emergency response program advisor for airlines, corporate flight departments, airports, and aviation industry leaders.
+Greg consults with Willis Towers Watson (a major international insurance brokerage) as a National Aviation Safety Consultant.
+He is an aviation safety and emergency response program advisor for airlines, corporate flight departments, airports, and aviation industry leaders.

-Prior to joining the NTSB, Greg held engineering positions with Northrop Aircraft (now Northrop Grumman) in Los Angeles, CA and Cessna Aircraft in Wichita, KS.
+Before joining the NTSB, Greg held engineering positions with Northrop Aircraft (now Northrop Grumman) in Los Angeles, CA, and Cessna Aircraft in Wichita, KS.

 He is a member of the International Society of Air Safety Investigators, Aircraft Owners and Pilots Association, and Experimental Aircraft Association.
 Greg holds a commercial pilot certificate with instrument, multi-engine, and seaplane ratings.

-He is a member of the International Society of Air Safety Investigators and holds a commercial pilot airplane certificate with insturment, multi-engine, and seaplane ratings.
+He is a member of the International Society of Air Safety Investigators and holds a commercial pilot airplane certificate with instrument, multi-engine, and seaplane ratings.

 Published on January 14th, 2019